Understanding the post-pregnancy tummy appearance

 It is said that how our muscles look when we exercise, is how we’re exercising our muscles to look.

 When you perform ab workouts, or any workout, does your tummy seems to push or strain, or you feel any kind of pressure or bearing down in your pelvis?

-5. When to see a Doctor
+When to See a Doctor